 Cons: Google-phobes may dislike the company's tendency to track and sync, and if you don't want to sign in you lose some of the advantages

 Google's Chrome browser for iOS is well made and a pleasure to use, particularly if you're deeply entrenched in Google's ecosystem.
-If you use Chrome on the Mac, for instance, you can sign into Chrome on both and sync your tabs.
+If you use Chrome on the Mac, for instance, you can sign into Chrome on both and sync your tabs, reading lists, bookmarks and passwords.

-The general interface is strong, too: back in the main view swiping right takes you to the previously viewed tab, and we like the user-friendly 'drag down to refresh' that you get on all web pages - a nice echo of the increasingly standard method of refreshing your mail or Twitter client.
+The general interface is strong, too: back in the main view, tapping on the left or right arrows in the bottom corner takes you to previously viewed tabs, and we like the user-friendly 'drag down to refresh' that you get on all web pages - something we wish Safari would adopt.

 Cons: Requires Microsoft account to access full feature set; slightly blocky design

-Microsoft Edge allows iPhones and Windows 10 PCs to link together and exchange webpages, bookmarks, Cortana settings, and a few other things.
+If you use a Windows 10 PC, then you'll like how Edge allows iPhones and PCs to link together and exchange web pages, bookmarks, Cortana settings and a few other things.
 Edge also includes attractive features such as tracking prevention (which Chrome doesn't offer) and the ability to block ads.
 You can also browse in private.

-Edge is a fully fledged browser replete with tabs, password manager, reading list, language translator, and plenty of additional goodies.
+Edge is a fully fledged browser replete with tabs, password manager, reading list, language translator and plenty of additional goodies, plus you can sync your browsing history, open tabs, auto-fill data and passwords across various devices if they're logged into the same Microsoft account.

 It's a great browser for Windows users, but pretty decent for everyone else too.